OnroerendErfgoed/atramhasis/docs/source/customisation.rst

     .. code-block:: bash

-        # Change the ATRAMHASIS_PATH to the path where your atramhasis project is located
-        $ ATRAMHASIS_PATH=$HOME/dev/atramhasis
-        $ cookiecutter gh:OnroerendErfgoed/atramhasis --directory $ATRAMHASIS_PATH/cookiecutters/scaffold
+        $ cookiecutter gh:OnroerendErfgoed/atramhasis --directory cookiecutters/scaffold

 3. Install requirements

+You can opt to generate requirements*.txt files from the pyproject.toml file and install the dependencies, or you can install them directly from the pyproject.toml file.

+*Using requirements*.txt files*:

     .. code-block:: bash

-        $ cd <root of repo>
+        $ cd <root of newly from scaffold created project>
         # Generate requirements files from the existing pyproject.toml
         $ PIP_COMPILE_ARGS="-v --strip-extras --no-header --resolver=backtracking --no-emit-options --no-emit-find-links";
         # Generate requirements files for a production environment